Satyadev (actor)

 Satyadev Kancharana (born 4 July 1988) is an Indian actor primarily working in Telugu cinema.
-He has received nominations for a Filmfare Award South and two SIIMA Awards.
+He has received a SIIMA Award and two Filmfare Award South nominations.

 Satyadev made his acting debut in a supporting role in Mr. Perfect (2011), and later took on supporting parts in Jyothi Lakshmi (2015), Kshanam (2016) and Ghazi (2017).
 He established himself as a leading actor with successful films including Bluff Master (2018), Brochevarevarura (2019), iSmart Shankar (2019) and Uma Maheswara Ugra Roopasya (2020).

 Early and personal life

 Satyadev was born on 4 July 1988, in Visakhapatnam.
 He attended SFS School and Nalanda Talent School in Visakhapatnam, and graduated in Computer Science Engineering from MVGR College of Engineering, Vijayanagaram.
-Satyadev worked as Virtual Design Architect for IBM and VMware till 2016, post which he quit to focus solely on his film career.
+Satyadev worked as a virtual design architect for IBM and VMware until 2016, when he quit to focus on his film career.

 Satyadev is married to Deepika.
-The couple has a son named Savarnik, born in 2020.
+The couple have a son named Savarnik, born in 2020.